 Other than that, take a look at your competitors’ backlinks and take note of the pages with the most link.
 From there, produce more relevant and up-to-date content.
 Then, reach out and ask those referring domains to link to your better content instead, which is a win-win.

 Regardless of your strategy, start focusing on building these links immediately.
 It will take time, but it pays off in the long run!

 If you have the resources, feel free to use local SEO principles in your international SEO strategy.
-By using Google Maps, Google My Business, and other directories, apply appropriate addresses to these locations.
+By using Google Maps, Google Business Listing, and other directories, apply appropriate addresses to these locations.
 It may confuse Google at first, but if you have pages on your sites to back up your locations, then this won’t be a problem in the long term.